Gravity-Rail/railbot/gpt_robot/readme.md

 - Ability to play a music file during certain robot states.
 - Real-time state updates through the robot_behavior_callback function.
 - Implements multi-threading to ensure smooth animations and music playback.
-- GPTStatusOperation class to handle GPT status.
+- RailbotStatusOperation class to handle GPT status.

 ## Usage

-To use the `GPTRobot` class, simply create an instance and start the node.
+To use the `MiniPupperRobot` class, simply create an instance and start the node.
 The robot will automatically respond to the GPT status values, showing the appropriate animation and head movement depending on the robot's current status.

 Below is a brief explanation of each method and their animations: